 Snow White and the Huntsman (2012)

-An updated take on the Snow-White tale finds the fair-skinned maiden battling the Evil Queen with skills learned from the huntsman sent to kill her.
+An updated take on the Snow White tale finds the fair-skinned maiden battling the Evil Queen with skills learnt from the huntsman sent to kill her.
 A fairytale that’s been twisted to give the power back to the damsel in distress, it’s a refreshing retelling.

 I Am Woman (2019)